truzo/tomango-2018/site/content/is/nikki-carrick.md

 Nikki is our Head of Finance and is in charge of invoicing, credit control, dealing with suppliers, and all things financial.

-She works remotely and part–time – in between looking after a young family – and previously worked for Blue Planet from its inception in 2000.
+She works remotely and part-time, in between looking after her family and running her own small business.

 ## What’s your perfect breakfast?
 Almond croissant and coffee.